Genaker/nodejento/README.md

 NodeJS implementation of the Magento 2 ORM and Microservice Framework components without using legacy PHP.

-NodeJento it is a NodeJs service that provides an additional API surface that makes product and category and any other data retrieval faster.
+NodeJento is a NodeJs service providing an additional API surface that makes product, category, and any other data retrieval faster.

 Delivering great shopping experiences with Magento can be tricky, involving many factors.
 But two are undoubtedly part of the equation: Customers need to find what they’re looking for and they need to do it quickly.
 That’s why we developed NodeJento for Adobe Commerce.

 NodeJento is written in a highly scalable event-driven NodeJS/JavaScript.
 JavaScript is one of the most popular programming languages and nearly every developer is familiar with it.

-This repo uses Sequelize library to connect to the Magento 2 database directly without invocation of the Magento 2 PHP framework, so we won’t have to write any MYSQL queries.
+This repo uses the Sequelize library to connect to the Magento 2 database directly without invocation of the Magento 2 PHP framework, so we won’t have to write any MYSQL queries.

 ![Laragento](https://raw.githubusercontent.com/Genaker/nodegento/main/nodegento-logo.png)